adamb314/ServoProject/README.md

 ### ArduinoSketch

-Holds the the Arduino project for the Adafruit ItsyBitsy M0 Express boards.
+This folder contains the Arduino project for the Adafruit ItsyBitsy M0 Express boards.

 When compiling, the active configuration is selected by modifying the `#include "*.h"` line in the `config/config.h` file to include the desired config file.
-The `configSelector.py` and the `configurationWizard.py` scripts can be used to to simplify the config selecting process by giving a dropdown list with all configs in the config folder.
+The `configSelector.py` and the `configurationWizard.py` scripts can be used to to simplify the config selecting process by giving a drop-down list with all configs in the config folder.

 The folder also holds a Makefile which can be used to compile and transfer the project.
-One benefit of using the make file is that the configSelector script always is executed prior to compiling.
-To be able to use the Makefile you most first install arduino-cli.
+One benefit of using the Makefile is that the configSelector script always is executed prior to compiling.
+To be able to use the Makefile you must first install arduino-cli.

 #### Setup